Vonksdesu/ZZZ-Mod-Fixer/README.md

 > [!IMPORTANT]
 > Specifically for the version 2.1.0, you must use `run-fixer-gui.bat` instead of the CLI-based `run-fixer.bat`.
 After that, add three new files to your setup: `zzz-mod-fixer-rollback.py`, `Jane.remapper.py` and `Dialyn.remapper.py`.
 You can find the source code in the [gui-version](https://github.com/Vonksdesu/ZZZ-Mod-Fixer/tree/gui-version) branch.

+### ⚠️ Windows Security Pop-Up Issue

+If a `Microsoft Defender SmartScreen` pop-up appears when you try to run `zzz-mod-fixer.exe`, do not worry; it is not harmful.
+The application simply lacks a digital signature (Code Signing Certificate) because I do not have the budget to purchase one.

+If the pop-up appears, simply click "More Info," then click "Run anyway," and the application will open.

 ---

 ## Troubleshooting & FAQs